Kennyboy7/marcgratch.com/wp-content/plugins/aesop-story-engine/README.txt

 **Try Aesop for Free** - [http://tryaesop.com](http://tryaesop.com)

-Utilizing these components, writers can can take their work to the next level, and developers can utilize the core storytelling engine to build feature-rich, visually compelling WordPress themes.
+Utilizing these components, writers can take their work to the next level, and developers can utilize the core storytelling engine to build feature-rich, visually compelling WordPress themes.
 Here’s a demo theme incorporating these story components.
 [http://playground.aesopstories.com](http://playground.aesopstories.com)

 **Audio** -